Rates & Insurance

 PAYMENTS

-Sessions are paid using IvyPay, prior to the start of your session.
+Sessions are paid prior to the start of your session so that we can maximize your time.

 Please have your card handy to set up your payments if this is your first session.